 A study published in the Journal of Applied Nutrition, Vol. 45, #1, 1993, pp. 35-39 compared the nutrient content of supermarket food versus organically grown food from food stores in the Chicago area.
 The organic produce averaged twice the mineral content of the supermarket food!
 Fortunately, the organic food industry is growing rapidly, as the truth about our nutritionally-depleted food becomes more widely known.

 Health Disasters and even more world starvation.
 Along with the green revolution has come "the diseases of civilization".
 Authorities are realizing that costly epidemics of heart disease, cancer, diabetes, AIDS, mental illness and even violence are related to the nutritional content of the food, and toxic substances in the food, water and air.
 Also, the advent of agribusiness has upset the social fabric of many traditional societies.
-Today they cannot feed themselves and their land has often been sold out from under them to the large companies that ruin the land and ship the crops back to America and Europe while the local people do not have enough to eat.
+Many can no longer feed themselves and their land has often been sold out from under them to large companies that ruin the land and ship the crops back to America and Europe while the local people do not have enough to eat.